NikitaaKenkre/NikitaaKenkre/README.md

 ### 🌟 About Me

 - 🎓 MS in Management Of Technology from New York University
+- 🌐 With **4 years of professional experience**, I have a proven track record of transforming business processes through data analytics and insightful visualizations.
+- 📊 Expert in **Business Analytics**, **Data Visualization**, and crafting **Data-Driven Business Strategies**.
 - 💼 I’m passionate about **solving real-world business problems** with **data-driven solutions**.
-- 📊 Expert in **Business Analytics**, **Data Visualization**, and crafting **Data-Driven Business Strategies**.
+- 🤝 I thrive on collaboration and am eager to work on projects that **challenge the status quo**.
 - 🧘‍♀️ Currently exploring **Meditation and Spirituality** to broaden my mental and emotional horizons.
-- 🤝 I thrive on collaboration and am eager to work on projects that **challenge the status quo**.

 ### 🚀 My Strengths